Ihtishammehmood/Langchain-Chatbots/README.md

 # Streamlit LLM Application

-This application leverages cutting-edge latest LLaMA models (3.2 1B and 3.2 11B) to provide powerful language processing capabilities, enabling diverse conversational experiences and interactions with various data sources.
+This application leverages  latest `open source` models to test the performance on different tasks

 ## Features